outspeed-ai/outspeed-next-js-example/README.md

 1. **"OUTSPEED_API_KEY is required" error**

-   - Make sure you've created `.env.local` with your API key
+   - Make sure you've created `.env` with your API key
    - Restart your development server after adding the key

 2. **401 Unauthorized when starting session**